An Overview of the General Lift Requirements Within Part M: Volume 2

 In many instances this is required to achieve the minimum of 500mm clear access from the landing call buttons.
-For lifting platforms this can be a frequent problem and one that can be helped through the installation of powered door operators or opting for extra flush/pedestal-mounted call stations at each ground and upper-landing.
+For lifting platforms this can be a frequent problem and one that can be helped through the installation of powered door operators and flush/pedestal-mounted call stations at each landing.

 A handrail is useful for those requiring reassurance/assistance whilst travelling in the lift, and in some circumstances they can also serve to prevent lift controls from being knocked.
 There is a requirement for a handrail on at least one wall of the lifting device, with its top surface at 900mm (nominal) above the floor and located so that it does not obstruct the controls or the mirror.

 For each different lift type there are specific design considerations and provisions outlined in Approved Document M - Volume 2.
 So once you know which product you require, it's always worth stating to your chosen lift supplier that you require at Part M compliant or 'Part M lift' and they should be able to assist you with the process.

 Of course, compliance to Part M is just one of the many factors to evaluate when choosing the right type of lift, or lifts, for your building project.
 In fact, we've a helpful blog outlining the three key considerations when choosing a lift.

 How can we help?

 It's certainly worth being well-informed about these design considerations yourself and a reputable lift provider will be able to assist you in your decision making.
 Here at Stannah we offer a broad range of passenger lift and platform lift products to enable easy vertical circulation, working with you to solve your access problem and comply to building regulations.

 To see key product requirements, building considerations and typical installation times, why not take a look at our handy passenger lifts and platform lifts infographic.